 As workplaces are increasingly becoming more of a collaborative effort and less of a hierarchy, individuals need to know how to work in a team rather than demand things from others.
 In the new workforce, employees are expected to work with others in different functional roles, to reach their goals.

-According to a Salesforce survey, which studied more than 1400 corporate employees, educators and executives, it was found that 86% of them were of the opinion that workplace failures were caused due to the lack of collaboration.
+According to a Salesforce survey, which studied more than 1400 corporate employees, educators, and executives, it was found that 86% of them thought that workplace failures were caused due to the lack of collaboration.
 This highlights how collaboration is increasingly being seen as a pathway to success.

-Hard Skills refers to expertise in specific areas that can be defined, taught and measured.
+Hard Skills refer to expertise in specific areas that can be defined, taught, and measured.
 These skills typically require the use of the left brain and adherence to a set of rules that can be applied irrespective of the circumstances.
 Some of the hard skills that are touted to dominate in 2019 are:

 The demand for Cloud computing is enormous today, and experts say that it will continue to have an exponential rise in 2019.
-LogicMonitor recent survey estimates that 83% enterprise workloads will be in the cloud come 2020.
-Moreover, the same poll reports that 27% of the respondents were of the opinion that 95% of all workloads will be running in the cloud by 2025.
+LogicMonitor’s recent survey estimates that 83% of enterprise workloads will be in the cloud come 2020.
+Moreover, the same poll reports that 27% of the respondents thought that 95% of all workloads will be running in the cloud by 2025.